sul-cidr/mime-dh2025-slides/slides.md

 <img class="r-stretch" src="assets/results/poem_umap_sampled_2.png" />

 :::
 To explore how the directors' pose "repertoires" might be distributed through the view-invariant pose embedding space, and hopefully get a better sense of what aspects of these embeddings were helping to differentiate the directors, we plotted a sample of all of their pose embeddings into a 2D space via UMAP projection as color-coded dots.
 The larger hexagons represent each director's overall average pose embedding.
-Although we can't directly translate these averages into poses, we can search for the most similar poses in the entire data set thanks to MIME's powerful vector database, and we've shown some of those here in the callouts.
+Although we can't directly translate these average points into poses, we can search for the most similar poses to them from the entire data set thanks to MIME's powerful vector database, and we've shown some of those here in the callouts.

-This projection does seem to reveal useful insights, like the overall greater similarity between Castellucci’s and Warlikowski’s pose repertoires relative to Jones’s, and the callouts highlight how Jones tends to employ dramatically contorted poses, Castellucci to favor hunched-over standing postures, and Warlikowski to deploy figures in an active sitting position.
+This projection does seem to reveal useful observations, like the overall greater similarity between Castellucci’s and Warlikowski’s pose repertoires relative to Jones’s, and the callouts highlight how Jones tends to employ dramatically contorted poses, Castellucci to favor hunched-over standing postures, and Warlikowski to deploy figures in an active sitting position.

 ---